HeiLaut/ble-physics-sensors/README.md

 ### DC Multimeter
 Building instructions coming soon

 DC Multimeter.
-Measures Voltage up to 24V and Current up to 3 A via an INA219 Module.
+Measures Voltage up to 24V and current up to 3 A via an INA219 Module.

+### Barometer

+BMP180 Barometer and Thermometer module.